IT-Support-L2/Automated-System-WATCHDOG/README.md

 # Automated System WATCHDOG for Windows platform.

-# Coded from the scratch using python 3.8.5 and tkinter.
+Coded from the scratch using python 3.8.5 and tkinter.
+I used While loop with tkinter, if you are tkinter coder, you should know that I broke the limits!

-# successfully tested on Windows 10 pro and Windows Server 2016.
+successfully tested on Windows 10 pro and Windows Server 2016.

-# Computer Resource Monitoring which display pop-up notification and automated alerting email is sent if conditions are not met.
+Computer Resource Monitoring which display pop-up notification and automated alerting email is sent if conditions are not met.

-# To successfully compile code with pyinstaller: You need to add icon_path for show_toast notification and do not use --windowed flag.
-Simply compile it using pyinstaller by  running this command:

-# pyinstaller --onefile myfile.py
+To successfully compile code with pyinstaller: You need to add icon_path for show_toast notification and do not use --windowed flag.
+Simply compile it using pyinstaller by  running this command:   pyinstaller --onefile myfile.py

 ![System WATCHDOG.gif](https://github.com/IT-Support-L2/System-WATCHDOG/blob/main/SWD.gif)

 # Coming imporvements:

-  - Linux version
   - Error message notification such as incorecct password or incorrect email address ect...

 # All inputs are mandatory!